-A Powerful New Era in Beauty, Committed to Leading the Future: ROLFS Global CEO Francis Tesmer Introduces Lead, The First-Ever Collegiate Degree for Beauty Professionals
+The Beauty Industry Just Got A Makeover: ROLFS Global CEO, Francis Tesmer, Introduces Lead, the First-Ever College Degree for Beauty Professionals

 L'Oréal USA Professional Products Division to Support Lead's Students with Industry-Oriented Curriculum, Guest Lectures by Experts in the Field, Mentorship, Apprenticeship and Other Career Advancement Opportunities